chesslablab/react-board/README.md

 ## ReactBlab

-An easy-to-use React library of chess components and common utilities.
+An easy-to-use, state-management agnostic React library of chess components as well as common utilities.

 ### Demo